police-abuse/padb-data/README.md

-padb-data
+Police Abuse Data
 =========

-Public data about police abuse
+This is a collection of data about publicly-reported incidents of police abuse and overreach.
+The data is in a file called incidents.csv